pexip/os-curl/tests/FILEFORMAT.md

 Set `option="no-include"` to prevent the test script to slap on the `--include` argument.

+Set `option="no-q"` avoid using `-q` as the first argument in the curl command line.

 Set `option="binary-trace"` to use `--trace` instead of `--trace-ascii` for tracing.
 Suitable for binary-oriented protocols such as MQTT.